YichaoOU/HemTools/docs/content/NGS_pipelines/NGS_pipelines.rst

     $ module load python/2.7.13

-**Step 1: Prepare input files, generate fastq.tsv and peakcall.tsv. **
+**Step 1: Prepare input files, generate fastq.tsv and peakcall.tsv.**

-.. note:: peakcall.tsv is not generated for atac_seq subcmd, since no control is needed for atac_seq. `--guess_input` option is not available for crispr_seq subcmd.
+.. note:: peakcall.tsv is not generated for atac_seq subcmd, since no control is needed for ATAC-seq. `--guess_input` option is not available for crispr_seq subcmd.

 .. code:: bash